Not only is coin collecting fun, but it actually can be a way for your child to start investing in their future.

 The US and Canada aren’t the only mints that produce fascinating and beautiful mint sets.
 Other great examples of mints that make commemorative sets include the Royal Dutch Mint and the Japan Mint.
 If your child is interested in these sets, they can be a great way to teach them about other cultures.

 These mint sets are not necessarily the cheapest coins on the market, so they’re best given as a gift for a birthday or other special occasion.
 These are best for children who have already developed an interest in coin collecting.
 When well preserved, these special edition sets can make great investments in the long run.

 As your child gets older and more interested in coin collecting, they might want to meet other people who share this interest.
 One of the best places to do this is by finding a local coin club that caters to kids and teenagers.
 Many coin clubs are very welcoming and will have resources to help newcomers learn more.
 If you don’t have a local coin club, consider getting involved with the American Nuismatic Association’s Young Nuismatists club.
 This club gives your child access to a huge amount of online content about coin collecting, as well as access to free collectible coins.
 They also host a week-long Coin Camp in Colorado Springs each year for kids over the age of 13 who are passionate about coin collecting and want to learn more.

 Coin collecting can be an excellent hobby for kids and teens.
 Through coin collecting, kids can learn about the world around them and connect to the history of different cultures.
 Many kids also enjoy the challenge of searching for different types of coins and adding them to their collection.
 It also gives them the chance to start investing in potentially valuable coins before they become an adult.

-A great place for kids and teens to get started is with our US Collector Crate - Tier 1.
+A great place for kids and teens to get started is with any of our Collector Crates!

 Now go get to collecting!